Almost-Riemannian manifolds do not satisfy the $\mathsf{CD}$ condition: Introduction

 Our idea is to exploit the one-dimensional characterization of the $\cd$ condition:

 proven by Cavalletti and Mondino in \cite{MR3648975}, and contradict the $\cd^1(K,N)$ condition.
-For any $1$-Lipschitz function $u$, the latter relies on a disintegration of the reference measure, associated with $u$, in $1$-dimensional transport rays and requires the $\cd(K,N)$ condition to hold along them.
-The main advantage in dealing with $1$-dimensional $\cd$ spaces is related to a differential characterization of the $\cd$ densities, (cf.\ Lemma \ref{lem:diff_char}), which is easier to disprove compared with the convexity of the R\'enyi entropy.
-In the case of an \ariem manifold, equipped with a smooth measure $\m$, we are able to explicitly compute the disintegration and verify that the \emph{$1$-dimensional} $\cd(K,N)$ condition does not hold for any $K\in\R$ and $N\in (1,\infty)$.
+For any $1$-Lipschitz function $u$, the latter relies on a disintegration of the reference measure, associated with $u$, in one-dimensional transport rays and requires the $\cd(K,N)$ condition to hold along them.
+The main advantage in dealing with one-dimensional $\cd$ spaces is related to a differential characterization of the $\cd$ densities, (cf.\ Lemma \ref{lem:diff_char}), which is easier to disprove compared with the convexity of the R\'enyi entropy.
+In Section \ref{subsection:onedimCD}, we present a local version of the one-dimensional characterization \eqref{eq:camon} (cf. Proposition \ref{prop:localization}), which permits to exploit the local structure of \sr manifolds.
+Then, in the case of an \ariem manifold, equipped with a smooth positive measure $\m$, we are able to explicitly compute the disintegration and verify that the \emph{one-dimensional} $\cd(K,N)$ condition along the rays does not hold for any $K\in\R$ and $N\in (1,\infty)$.
 Our main result is the following, cf.\ Theorems \ref{thm:2dim_cd} and \ref{thm:strongly_reg_cd}.
 We refer to Sections \ref{sec:prel} and \ref{sec:strongly_reg} for precise definitions.

-\begin{thm} Let $M$ be a complete \ariem manifold and let $\m$ be any smooth measure on $M$.
+\begin{thm} Let $M$ be a complete \ariem manifold and let $\m$ be any smooth positive (i.e.\ with strictly positive density) measure on $M$.
 Assume $M$ is either of dimension $2$ or strongly regular.
 Then, the metric measure space $(M,\di,\m)$ does not satisfy the $\cd(K,N)$ condition for any $K\in\R$ and $N\in (1,+\infty)$. \end{thm}

-Remarkably, for $2$-dimensional \ariem manifolds, we don't require any additional assumption on the structure of the singular region.
+Remarkably, for $2$-dimensional \ariem manifolds, we do not require any additional assumption on the structure of the singular region $\Z$, see \eqref{eq:singular} for the precise definition.
 However, as soon as the dimension of the manifold increases, the complexity of the computations prevents us to treat the general case and we need an auxiliary control on the behavior of the distribution.
 Nonetheless, we stress that our procedure is algorithmic and can be applied to any explicit example of \ariem manifold.
 This algorithmic procedure has been implemented in the software \emph{Mathematica}, see \cite{script}.